 Reducing Side Effects of Medications

 However, mineral oil may help to reduce the negative side effects of medications that cause skin irritation.
+For example, one study found that adding mineral oil to a topical treatment containing lactic acid reduced the stinging and burning caused by the treatment.8

 A 2007 study in the International Journal of Cosmetic Science found that adding mineral oil to a lactic acid treatment reduced the stinging and burning caused by the lactic acid.
 The authors concluded, “Increasing the mineral oil content…from 10% to 50% tended to decrease the stinging potential of the [lactic acid] formulation.”8